3devo/ChildbusBootloader/PROTOCOL.md

 This command returns the protocol version implemented by the child split into a major and minor part.
 For example, version 1.0 would be 0x01, 0x00, while version 10.2 would be 0x0a, 0x02.

+When this command is implemented by an application firmware, it should always return a version of 0.0 (0x00, 0x00).

 See the section on compatibility on how the master is expected to handle this version number.